-Applications for Fall semester (August) enrollment will be reviewed on a continual basis beginning December 1.
+Completed applications for Fall semester enrollment will be reviewed on a continual basis beginning December 1, ending January 15.

 Step 1: Establish an account through the online application (first time users must create an account).
 To choose the iBio program, select "Graduate College," then choose "Integrated Biology (Biology)" when asked for the Department/Program.